tjrbrom/admin-tool/README.md

 # Admin Tool

 Playing around with Vue 3 and Quasar Framework.
-This is a simple and intuitive admin tool to manage user data effectively.
+This is a simple and intuitive user data management admin tool.

 ## Features